A PDF version of this publication is attached here: SEC adopts executive incentive compensation clawback rules

 For purposes of the new rule, incentive-based compensation is considered to be received “in the issuer’s fiscal period during which the financial reporting measure specified in the incentive-based compensation award is attained, even if the payment or grant of the incentive-based compensation occurs after the end of that period.”

 Incentive-based compensation would be subject to recovery even if received in connection with a contract or arrangement entered into before the effective date of the new listing standards.
-To provide a transition period, however, an issuer’s recovery policy would only apply to incentive-based compensation received on or after the effective date of the relevant exchange’s new listing standards.
+To provide a transition period, however, an issuer’s recovery policy would only apply to incentive-based compensation received on or after the effective date of the relevant exchange’s new listing standards (i.e., October 2, 2023).

 6. Who is considered an executive officer for purposes of the recovery analysis?

-The new rule contains a broad definition of the term executive officer (which is more inclusive than definitions of the same term used in other SEC rules (e.g., Exchange Act Rule 3b-7)).
-Under the new rule, the term executive officer is defined (in part) as:
+The new rule contains a broad definition of the term executive officer, which aligns with the definition of “officer” under Exchange Act Rule 16a-1 or “Section 16 officers.”
+This definition is more inclusive than definitions of "executive officer” used in other SEC rules (e.g., Exchange Act Rule 3b-7) and specifically includes the principal financial officer and principal accounting officer.
+The new rule defines “executive officer” (in part).

-The definition of an executive officer does not take into account whether a person was involved with the preparation of the financial statements or contributed to the error.
+The definition of an executive officer does not consider whether a person was involved with the preparation of the financial statements or contributed to the error.

 The recovery analysis would generally be required to cover any person who served as an executive officer at any time during the incentive compensation performance period.